CBS Building: Reception

-The design deviated from architectural norms of the time, leading to some criticism.
+The design deviated from the architectural norms of the time, leading to some criticism.
 One common objection was that the consistent width of the facade's piers did not accurately express their function, since the piers carry reduced loads at upper stories and thus should be smaller.
-For a similar reason, several critics disapproved of the piers at each corner.
-Conversely, a 1965 Architectural Forum article had praised this same quality, describing the piers as being "directly expressed from plaza to sky" instead of being recessed behind curtain walls.
-Harper's Magazine, likewise, commended "the honesty with which it occupies its context".
-Huxtable also observed that the public had a much different perception of the building than architectural critics, saying: "The dark dignity that appeals to architectural sophisticates puts off the public, which tends to reject it as funereal".
+Several critics disapproved of the piers at each corner for a similar reason, but a 1965 Architectural Forum article had praised this same quality, describing the piers as being "directly expressed from plaza to sky" instead of being recessed behind curtain walls.
+Harper's Magazine also commended "the honesty with which it occupies its context".
+Huxtable observed that the public had a much different perception of the building than architectural critics, saying: "The dark dignity that appeals to architectural sophisticates puts off the public, which tends to reject it as funereal."
 She wrote in 1984 that the CBS Building's design "created deliberate, dark ambiguities at a time when architecture was supposed to be rational and open".
-The author Antonio Román stated that the building's "internal and external consistency perfectly conveyed Saarinen's vision for the tower".
+The author Antonio Román stated in 2003 that the building's "internal and external consistency perfectly conveyed Saarinen's vision for the tower".

 The interiors were more broadly criticized.
 Huxtable described the offices as having a "curious deadness" because the style of the exterior was not extended into the interior spaces.
 Patricia Conway of Industrial Design magazine saw the tightly regulated decorative scheme as contrived, saying: "A few pieces [of decoration] have charm but, for the most part, there is a preponderance of hard-edge, straight-line compositions".
-Conversely, other publications praised the interior decorative scheme, to the point that The New Yorker profiled Stanton's desk.
-As for the lobby, which did have the same style as the exterior, Stern characterized it as "austere to the point of lugubriousness".
+Other publications praised the interior decorative scheme, to the point that The New Yorker profiled Stanton's desk.
+Stern characterized the lobby, which did have the same style as the exterior, as "austere to the point of lugubriousness".
 Likewise, Probst wrote that the thick facade piers overshadowed the lobby.
 The Ground Floor restaurant was also perceived as a gloomy environment, especially at night.
 A writer for Progressive Architecture doubted whether the CBS Building's ground story "can ever be a suitable, psychologically acceptable atmosphere for pleasant dining".